RomanKryvolapov/LoraMessengerAndroidClient/README.md

 <p>I tested the range in urban conditions, and I was able to establish communication from different parts of the city with a module located at a distance of 8-12 kilometers at the level of the 4th floor outside the line of sight, this indicates a good potential for communication range.</p>
 <p>It is possible to communicate with device using commands via a Bluetooth Serial Port, and you can use Bluetooth Serial Port application such as the Serial Bluetooth Terminal application for Android or YAT for Windows.
 Below is a list of supported commands, it will be updated.
 Commands need to be sent as normal text messages through the terminal, you will receive responses to them in the form of messages.</p>
 <p>Simultaneously with this project, I am also making a mobile client for Android, in which the interaction will be similar to a messenger as Telegram or WhatsApp.</p>
 <p>But, my idea is that if you do not have access to a smartphone, but have access to any device that supports Bluetooth Serial port, you can still make settings and receive and send messages in command line communication mode.
-This is the reason why I do not want to organize communication between board and the smartphone using JSON and Bluetooth Low Energy.</p>
+This is the reason why I do not want to organize communication between board and the smartphone using JSON and Bluetooth Low Energy.
+Perhaps I will change this approach in the future.</p>
-<p>I used a 320x240 screen to display the parameters of the module and incoming messages, but it is possible to use any screen with an interface I2C/SPI.
-In the future, I want to connect a keyboard to board so that I can make a menu for settings and so that I can send messages without using a smartphone.</p>
+<p>I used a 320x240 screen to display the parameters of the module and incoming messages, but it is possible to use any screen with an interface I2C/SPI.</p>
 <p>Currently working with modules produced by Ebyte 400MHz / 900MHz / 230MHz / 170MHz, because they are among the best in range and at the same time they are cheap.
 In the future, there will be compatibility with modules from other manufacturers.</p>
-<p>I used a module with a uart interface, it contains an additional STM controller that converts UART to SPI and helps in setting up the module.
-In the future, I want to add support for modules with a SPI interface.</p>
+<p>I used a module with a uart interface, it contains an additional STM controller that converts UART to SPI and helps in setting up the module.</p>
-<p>In the future, a protocol will be added for private messages, group chats, and also for retranslation messages, which will expand the coverage area (I do not want to use native Lora retranslation, because it is limited in capabilities).</p>
-<p>Made with CLion / Platformio.</p>
+<p>Now the client for the board has 2 processing threads for 2 ESP32 cores - one receives messages and adds them to the queue for processing, and also sends messages from the queue for sending, the second thread processes messages from the queue for processing and adds them to the queue for sending.
+This approach allows you to evenly distribute data processing to work with slow interfaces.
+Perhaps I will change this approach in the future.</p>
 <h3>Client for board:</h3>

 https://github.com/RomanKryvolapov/LoraMessengerBoardClient